Tutorial

-Reading Postgres EXPLAIN ANALYZE BUFFERS, end to end
+Reading Postgres EXPLAIN ANALYZE BUFFERS

 Postgres gives you three levels of information about a query.
 They are concentric: each one adds to the previous without replacing it.
 Most developers learn the first level, use it for everything, and never turn on the other two.
 That is a mistake.
 EXPLAIN tells you what Postgres plans to do.
 EXPLAIN ANALYZE tells you what happened when it actually ran.
 EXPLAIN ANALYZE BUFFERS tells you how much I/O the run cost.
 Each level answers a different kind of question, and the gap between them is where most performance bugs live.
 This post walks the three levels end to end, with real output, on a real schema.